echawk/marktex/README.md

 Most things will typically *just work*.
-Currently the only exception to this is if you need external packages, as I have not yet implemented support for changing the preamble of the document.
+~~Currently the only exception to this is if you need external packages, as I have not yet implemented support for changing the preamble of the document.~~ You now can include external packages by wraping your 'usepackage' calls in '@p' tags!

 And all you need to do is copy the Makefile in this directory into your note directory, and you're good to go.